Support for carers

 Support for carers can come in many forms, including respite care, carers’ direct payments and peer support for carers to help you continue caring.

 A carer regularly looks after, helps or supports someone who wouldn’t be able to manage everyday life without their help.
-They don’t have to be living with the person that they care for and the help they give doesn’t have to be physical.
-They may be caring for a partner, another relative, a friend or a neighbour.
+You don’t have to be living with the person that you care for and the help you give doesn’t have to be physical.
+You may be caring for a partner, another relative, a friend or a neighbour.
 For example, it may be someone who:

-- practical help at home, keeping them company; or
+- Practical help at home, keeping them company.

 If you provide regular, unpaid support to someone who could not manage without your help, the law says you have a right to have your own needs assessed, even if the person you care for has refused support services or an assessment of their own needs.